CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Experiments

 \subsubsection{Simulation Environments}

-We evaluate CRAFT in the following multi-agent coordination environments.
-The environments are shown in Fig.~\ref{fig:env_figure}.
+We evaluate CRAFT in decentralized multi-agent coordination environments (Fig.~\ref{fig:env_figure}):

-\begin{itemize}[nosep, left=0pt, labelsep=0.5em] \item \textbf{Quadruped Gate}: Two quadrupeds should coordinate to pass the narrow gate without collision~\cite{mqe}.
+\begin{itemize}[leftmargin=*] \item \textbf{Quadruped Gate} (Gate): Two quadrupeds should coordinate to pass the narrow gate without collision~\cite{mqe}.
 We define a task as success when both agents have passed the gate.
-Each quadruped has a continuous action space of $x$- and $y$-axis velocities, and yaw velocity. \item \textbf{Quadruped Seesaw}: Two quadrupeds should coordinate on the seesaw so that one agent climbs up to the platform at the top of the seesaw while the other balances it~\cite{mqe}.
+Each quadruped has a continuous action space of $x$- and $y$-axis velocities, and yaw velocity. \item \textbf{Quadruped Seesaw} (Seesaw): Two quadrupeds should coordinate on the seesaw so that one agent climbs up to the platform at the top while the other balances it~\cite{mqe}.
 We define a task as success when one of the agents reaches the target platform.
-The action space is identical to Gate environment. \item \textbf{Two Arm Lift}: Two robot arms should coordinate in lifting the pot together while keeping the pot level~\cite{robosuite2020}.
-We define a task as success when the pot is lifted above 0.1m and no more tilted than 30 degrees.
-Each arm has a continuous action space, which consists of six end-effector delta pose, position and orientation changes relative to the current pose, and one gripper state. \end{itemize} These environments are exceptionally challenging for MARL as they demand long-horizon coordination and decentralized control under partial observability.
-To our knowledge, no prior RL methods without expert demonstrations have succeeded in solving them reliably.
-We use MAPPO~\cite{mappo}, which employs decentralized execution with only local observations, to evaluate CRAFT's ability to learn decentralized coordination.
-MAPPO is implemented with OpenRL library~\cite{openrl} for the multi-quadruped navigation, and skrl library~\cite{serrano2023skrl} for the bimanual manipulation task.
-We utilize \texttt{gpt-4o-2024-08-06} as our LLM models and \texttt{o4-mini-2025-04-16} as our VLM models.
+The action space is identical to Gate environment. \item \textbf{Two Arm Lift} (Lift): Two robot arms should coordinate in lifting the pot together while keeping the pot level~\cite{robosuite2020}.
+We define a task as success when the pot is lifted above $0.1$m and no more tilted than 30 degrees.
+Each arm has a continuous action space, which consists of six end-effector delta pose, position and orientation changes relative to the current pose, and one gripper state. \end{itemize}

+In these environments, each agent observes its own state and partial information about the other agent, but not the other agent's actions or intentions.
+For example, each quadruped observes the other quadruped's position and orientation, but does not know their future actions.
+This decentralized execution creates a difficult exploration problem, where successful outcomes require synchronized multi-agent actions and uncoordinated exploration often yields weak learning signals, especially without demonstrations or offline data.
+We use MAPPO~\cite{mappo}, which employs decentralized execution, to evaluate CRAFT's ability to learn such coordination.
+More details about the environment and experiment settings can be found in Appendix~\ref{sec: exp_detail}.